 OC vs Non-OC Graphics Cards Comparison

-Here is a detailed comparison of OC and Non-OC graphics cards (with same GPU) based on different factors.
+Here is a detailed comparison of OC and Non-OC graphics cards (with the same GPU) based on different factors.

 Size / Form Factor

-Non-OC graphics cards are generally smaller and compact in size compared to the OC graphics cards.
+Non-OC graphics cards are generally smaller and compact in size compared to OC graphics cards.
 This is because OC graphics cards require a beefy GPU cooler and more components e.g. VRM (Voltage Regulator Module) compared to a non-OC graphics card running at stock speeds.
 They are generally taller and a bit longer in size compared to the non-overclocked graphics cards having the same GPU within.
-OC graphics cards also have better build quality compared to a non-OC graphics cards.
-Also, OC graphics card are better looking than the plain Non-OC variants because of their fancy design but they are a bit heavier.
+OC graphics cards also have better build quality compared to non-OC graphics cards.
+Also, OC graphics cards are better looking than the plain Non-OC variants because of their fancy design but they are a bit heavier.

 GPU / Memory Clock Speed

-Non-OC graphics cards run on the stock speeds that are defined by the GPU manufacturer while OC graphics cards run on higher GPU and Memory speeds.
+Non-OC graphics cards run on the stock speeds that are defined by the GPU manufacturer while OC graphics cards run on higher GPU and memory speeds.
 Some overclocked graphics cards only have higher GPU clock but some may also have higher memory speeds.
 The amount of overclocking present in an OC graphics card depends on the GPU model and the cooling provided to it.
-This is because some GPUs have higher overclocking potential compared to others. and even graphics cards with same GPU can have different overclocking potential or capabilities.
+This is because some GPUs have higher overclocking potential compared to others. and even graphics cards with the same GPU can have different overclocking potential or capabilities.